MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/manage-add-ons.md

 ---
 author: mcleanbyron
 ms.assetid: 4F9657E5-1AF8-45E0-9617-45AF64E144FC
-description: Use these methods in the Windows Store submission API to manage add-ons for apps that are registered to your Windows Dev Center account.
+description: Use these methods in the Microsoft Store submission API to manage add-ons for apps that are registered to your Windows Dev Center account.
 title: Manage add-ons
 ms.author: mcleans
 ms.date: 02/08/2017
 ms.topic: article
 ms.prod: windows
 ms.technology: uwp
-keywords: windows 10, uwp, Windows Store submission API, add-ons, in-app product, IAP
+keywords: windows 10, uwp, Microsoft Store submission API, add-ons, in-app product, IAP
 ---

 # Manage add-ons

-Use the following methods in the Windows Store submission API to manage add-ons for your apps.
-For an introduction to the Windows Store submission API, including prerequisites for using the API, see [Create and manage submissions using Windows Store services](create-and-manage-submissions-using-windows-store-services.md).
+Use the following methods in the Microsoft Store submission API to manage add-ons for your apps.
+For an introduction to the Microsoft Store submission API, including prerequisites for using the API, see [Create and manage submissions using Microsoft Store services](create-and-manage-submissions-using-windows-store-services.md).

 These methods can only be used to get, create, or delete add-ons.
 To create submissions for add-ons, see the methods in [Manage add-on submissions](manage-add-on-submissions.md).